 by Dianne Scheinberg, MS, RD, LDN

-Zollinger-Ellison syndrome is a rare disorder that arises from tumors and ulcers in the digestive system.
+Zollinger-Ellison syndrome is a rare disorder that arises from tumors and causes ulcers in the digestive system.
 One or more tumors form in the pancreas or duodenum (the upper part of the small intestine).
-These tumors, called gastrinomas, produce a large amount of gastrin.
-Gastrin is a hormone that causes the stomach to produce acid.
-With too much gastrin, excess acid is produced, causing ulcers in the stomach or small intestine.
+Not only can these tumors lead to ulcers, they can also be cancerous, and spread to the nearby lymph nodes or liver.

 Risk Factors TOP

-Factors that may increase the chance of MEN 1 include:
+Factors that may increase your chance of Zollinger-Ellison syndrome include:

-Tests may include the following:
+Tests may include:

 Talk with your doctor about the best treatment plan for you.
-Treatment options include:
+Options include: